 |Side effects||Increasing expectations from NGOs, media, and the public who want information on numbers and distribution of carnivore populations in their countries.|

 There is a need in Scandinavia to collect observations for lynx, wolverine, brown bear and wolf which can be used by agencies in Scandinavia to increase their knowledge about where species live and how large populations are in Scandinavia.
 There is now new legislation with International conventions and directives driving this requirement.
 However, monitoring is both complicated and expensive for many reasons.
 It is simply not possible for either ROVDATA or the Swedish EPA to have the resources required to provide monitoring of these species in Scandinavia.
 One of the reasons is the geographical size of the area under observation.
 Citizen can make contributions to the Skandobs database which is jointly maintained by two national agencies.
 Rovdata is an independent part of the Norwegian Institute for Nature Research (NINA) with its own board and staff.
 Rovdata provide monitoring data and population numbers for lynx, wolverine, brown bear, wolf and golden eagles to the Norwegian public, media and management authorities.
-Rovdata are responsible to convey and develop the national monitoring program for large carnivores.
+Rovdata is responsible to convey and develop the national monitoring program for large carnivores.
 The Swedish Environmental Protection Agency is the agency in Sweden who has an overview of how the environment is doing, how the environmental work goes and has the task of coordinating the work of Sweden’s environmental objectives.
 The Swedish Environmental Protection Agency is also central authority for hunting and wildlife management issues.

 In January 2017 there were more than 20,000 registered users of the report system Skandobs, presenting a greater growth in the Swedish territory.
 There were about 7800 Norwegian registered users and about 12,500 registered users from Sweden.
 More than 16,000 of them have been registered via the Smartphone Scan Folder.